Domestic Partnership vs Marriage: Difference & Benefits

 What Does Domestic Partnership Mean?

 According to California law, domestic partnership/relationship is defined as “two adults who have chosen to share one another’s lives in an intimate and committed relationship of mutual caring.”
-This law was mainly established during the early 1980s for homosexual people because same-gender marriage wasn’t legal back then.
+This law was mainly established during the early 1980s for same-sex couples due to lack of marriage equality.
 Here’s the criteria for a domestic partnership:

 • Partners should be above the age of 18 and should willingly agree to enter a domestic relationship